 - A member from the Office of Risk Management, Environmental Health and Safety;

-- Up to two community representatives, representing the community of the City of Ottawa, appointed by the Vice-President (Research).
+- At least two community representatives appointed by the Vice-President (Research).

 - Up to two other members appointed by the Vice-President (Research).
 Research.